HugoFara/peekr/README.md

 The web part received major changes from [Hugo Fara](https://hugofara.net).
 It includes a new calibration set up and a Kalman filtering of the output.

+## 🎓 Background

+Peekr was developed by **Aryaman Taore**, a visual neuroscientist and machine learning engineer.
+The project emerged during Aryaman's PhD at the University of Auckland and continued through his postdoctoral research at **Stanford University**.
+Peekr's underlying ML model was trained on **268,000+ image frames** from **264 participants** recruited via [Prolific](https://www.prolific.com/).
+Each participant used their own personal setup.

+## Performances

+**Accuracy** (after calibration):

+* Mean horizontal error: **1.53 cm** (~1.75° visual angle)
+* Mean vertical error: **2.20 cm** (~2.52° visual angle)
+These results were obtained from 30 randomly selected participants using their own setups, with no supervision.
+Each participant followed a stimulus on screen after completing a simple 5-dot calibration.
+The calibration consisted of four dots in the corners and one in the center of the screen.
+After this, a linear fit was applied separately to the x and y axes to adjust the gaze predictions.

 ## 🗪 License